umeshiscreative/av-git-operation/README.md

 ## Options

-Use debug to print the usefult information.
+Use debug to print the useful information.

 ```javascript
 { debug: true, branch: "Your Branch Name" }